Church Avenue station (BMT Brighton Line): Early history

 The original station at this location was a two-track side platform station that ran south from Church Avenue, whereas the current station runs to the north.
 At a point about 150 feet south of Church Avenue, a clear difference in the form of the concrete retaining wall is visible on both sides of the right-of-way.
 This marks the point where the original Brighton Beach Line transitioned from an open-cut line depressed below ground level to a surface railroad for the remainder of the run to Coney Island.
 The line south of this point was converted from a two-track surface line to a four-track grade-separated line in 1907, and the portion north of this point was rebuilt from a two-track open cut to a four-track open cut in 1919.

-After August 1, 1920, through service was shifted from the current BMT Franklin Avenue Line to a new subway alignment under Flatbush Avenue, which permitted direct access to Manhattan via the Manhattan Bridge and the Montague Street Tunnel.
+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.

 Renovations

-During the 1964–1965 fiscal year, the platforms at Church Avenue, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 foot-long IND cars, or a nine-car train of 67 foot-long BMT cars.
+During the 1964–1965 fiscal year, the platforms at Church Avenue, along with those at six other stations on the Brighton Line, were lengthened to 615 feet to accommodate a ten-car train of 60 foot-long cars, or a nine-car train of 67 foot-long cars.

 In 1981, the Metropolitan Transportation Authority (MTA) listed the station among the 69 most deteriorated stations in the subway system.
 In 1982, the MTA began renovating the station.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Church Avenue station as part of the MTA's 2020–2024 Capital Program.
 In November 2022, the MTA announced that it would award a $965 million contract for the installation of 21 elevators across eight stations, including Church Avenue.
 A joint venture of ASTM and Halmar International would construct the elevators under a public-private partnership.
+The project included two new stairs and two elevators.
+The elevators and stairs along with the new station house opened in 2025.
+To accommodate the work, all B trains were rerouted to run local between Prospect Park and Kings Highway.
+Also to accommodate the work, southbound trains bypassed the station from August 4 to November 23, 2024; northbound trains skipped the station until February 17, 2025.
+The MTA announced in 2025 that a customer service center would open at the station.
+It opened on November 10, 2025.